-Planting will take place between the months of May, June, July and August, which are the months of most precipitation in the region.
+Planting will take place between May, June, July, and August, which are the months of most precipitation in the region.

-Planting density: planting density will be 1,001 trees per ha.
+Planting density: The planting density will be 1,001 trees per ha.
 Spaced at 3.16 x 3.16 m in a square.